 One of many cultural events that take place in Banff is the Banff Mountain Film and Book Festival (403/762-6100), where the world’s best adventure-travel and mountain-climbing films and mountain literature are featured every November.

-Town of Banff Practicalities
+Accommodations and Food in the Town of Banff

 So long as you plan ahead, and can afford to enjoy some of Canada’s most expensive hotels and restaurants, the Town of Banff makes a great place to visit.
 Because the Town of Banff is located within the confines of Banff National Park, development has been limited—so much so that summertime accommodations here can be hard to come by, and expensive.
 Throughout the summer, hotels are booked up solidly well in advance, and rates start around C$200 for a basic room.
 (Winter rates are usually less than half that.)
 A dozen places are within a short walk of downtown: Brewster’s Mountain Lodge (208 Caribou St., 403/762-2900, C$109 and up) has spacious rooms, while rooms at the landmark Fairmont Banff Springs Hotel (403/762-2211 or 866/540-4406, C$459 and up), when available, climb quickly into the four-digit range.